timowlmtn/bigdataplatforms/data/text/building_data_products_on_snowflake/how_do_you_improve_existing_data_architecture.md

 ### Normalized Data Store, Dimensional Data Store, Data Mart

-1. A Data Warehouse Can Compine any of these
+1. A Data Warehouse can combine any of these
 2. A Data Warehouse must store history
 3.
 ### OLAP and Cubes